santoshreddy254/easy_augment/README.md

-\textbf{Aim} : To develop a Graphical user interface for generating artifically augmented data used for training deep learning models.
+Aim : To develop a Graphical user interface for generating artifically augmented data used for training deep learning models.
 Users : b-it bots @work lab - HBRS
 Requirements :